Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 | 0x08		| MPAYLOAD	| Multiple commands inside payload	|
 | 0x10		| MULTICAST	| [[_???
 Per Nitesh_]]				|

+Note that a single PDU could contain both Flow IDs and GDP addresses.
+It's unclear that this is well defined, and might change.

 ### Options

 Options are used to convey additional information to the switching layer, e.g., Quality of Service.
+These are for future use.
+Note that options are included in the header size, so routers that do not support options can skip this part without additional processing.

 Each Option starts with a single octet of option id.
 If the high order bit of that option id is zero, the bottom four bits encode the